ah100101/chasing-alex-run/content/posts/climbing-kilimanjaro.md

 Umbwe Route: \~5 days

 Our group will be taking the Lemosho route which has a reputation of being the most scenic with a high summit success rate due to an extended amount of acclimatization time.
-Our climb will span 8 days with our summit climb beginning at midnight on the 7th day.
+Our climb will span 8 days with our summit climb beginning at midnight on the seventh day.

-The Lemosho Route
+The Lemosho Route:

 ![](/images/lemosho-google-route.png)

 I plan on having several follow up posts about the preparation for the hike and _hopefully_ a live tracker of some kind for when we are on the mountain.
-Our trek begins February 2nd 2020!
+Our trek officially begins February 2nd 2020!